cristalarc/Tiktok-Weekly-Process/readme.txt

 - Adding new financial metris:
     + Add new financial metrics constant for each new metric.
 Map it to the exact name in the excel sheet.

+- Financial metrics maintnaince:
+    + Need to make sure that if TikTok changes the Headers of their files, such new Header names be updated in the process_all_orders function.